Intuitive Exercise: How to Find Sustainable Fitness While Listening to Your Body

 • Pilates: Focusing on core strength, flexibility, and overall body conditioning, Pilates is a gentle way to build muscle and improve posture.
 It encourages mindfulness and body awareness.

 • Tai Chi: This gentle form of martial arts focuses on slow, deliberate movements and deep breathing.
 It’s excellent for balance, flexibility, and mental calmness.
-When you’re craving something calming, tai chi is an excellent choice of intuitive exercise.
+When you’re craving something calming, tai chi is an excellent choice for intuitive exercise.

 • Rowing: An all-around workout that targets multiple muscle groups, rowing can be a meditative way to build strength and endurance.
-It’s a great option for those seeking a rhythmical and low-impact exercise.
+It’s a great option for those seeking rhythmical and low-impact exercise.

 diet culture: “I am exhausted from my work day but I need to push through and work out.”
 “I need to burn off those snacks I ate last night.”

-intuitive exercise: “I feel like yoga today because I have some energy — not a lot, but some — and it will feel good.”
+intuitive exercise: “I feel like yoga today because I have some energy—not a lot, but some—and it will feel good.”

 • Spin Class: High-energy and fun for people who love cardio, spin classes can be adapted to your fitness level.
 They’re a great way to get your heart pumping.
 Be sure to listen to your body when participating in high-intensity exercise to make sure you’re moving based on your needs, not someone else’s.

 • HIIT (High-Intensity Interval Training): This type of workout alternates between intense bursts of activity and fixed periods of rest.
-It’s effective for improving fitness quickly, but should be done according to your body’s readiness.
+It’s effective for improving fitness quickly but should be done according to your body’s readiness.

 • Strength Training: Building muscle through weightlifting or bodyweight exercises not only enhances strength but also boosts metabolism.[4]
 Pay attention to your body’s feedback to avoid overexertion.
 Rest between exercises and enjoy full days of rest in between as your body needs.